ryanczm/Analytic-Musings/notes/fa/fa.md

     * Example - Sometimes, teams with nothing to play for rest players for a big game.
     * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Style feature**
     * Idea - The idea that certain teams styles e.g high pressing, possession, counterattack, can neutralize or be (dis) advantaged versus another style.
+    * Idea - This style matchup more or less overpowers any strength-difference features to produce a contrarian result that is "unexpected".
 We will use match aggregate statistics for this.
 But it is subjected to the game state problem: a match statistic is aggregated across the game state time series.
-The football trope of a "bogey team" seems to imply the existence of style advantage and disadvantage.
+    * Bogey Team Trope - The football trope of a "bogey team" seems to imply the existence of style advantage and disadvantage.
 A comment from ["Why is Spurs of all teams our Kryptonite" from reddit](https://www.reddit.com/r/MCFC/comments/1ip9wuk/why_is_spurs_of_all_teams_our_kryptonite_cant/) - Says "Rock Paper Scissors innit".
 There must be some wisdom in this trope if fans latently express it.
     * Example - Counterattack vs Possession/Pressing - Matchups of City vs Spurs (GW12 24/25, 23-11-24, 4-0), United vs City (GW21 25/26, 17-01-26, 2-0) come to mind.
     * Example - Low Block vs Dominant Team - Many of Arsenal's games in 25/26 come to mind.
 Sunderland vs Arsenal (GW11 25/26, 08-11-25, 2-2).
     * Example - Short Backline vs Crossing - Can't think of an example for this.
     * Problem - Quantifying a style matchup that disadvantages a team or provides a big advantage is difficult.
 Match stats, either wholesale or custom-aggregated from events data, probably encode this in a very noisy fashion.
+    * Idea - Once having a good model without style, back out any strange or outlier results.
+Infer the style mismatch from them.
+Problem - needs a decent model first.
+Also outlier matches may not be due to style mismatch.
 * **Home and away feature**
     * Feature - A home team score and a away team score.
     * Key Idea - Idea being certain teams have more home/away advantage than others.
 Andrew Mack's SSMIE book talks about a ZSD model for this.
 Window of points/league weighted home points vs away points difference